-The Pleasant Grove Joint Union School District, located in rural south Sutter County, serves approximately 165 students in grades TK-8.
+The Pleasant Grove Joint Union School District, located in rural south Sutter County, serves approximately 150 students in grades TK-8.
 Our student body is comprised of about 70% inter-district transfer students who come to us by choice due to our reputation for achievement and behavioral expectations.
 We accept all types of students for enrollment: students with behavioral problems, special education needs, or those who receive Title I services.
-The percentage of students who qualify for free and reduced breakfast and lunch is 31% currently.
-Our EL population is less than 3%.
+The percentage of students who qualify for free and reduced breakfast and lunch is 29% currently.
+Our EL population is about 10%.